 About the conference

-The conference will showcase innovative and forward-looking programmes and approaches from around the world, offering a stimulating forum for the exchange of both practical knowledge and new strategies focused on the provision of high quality care and support.
-Each of the sessions will provide delegates with the opportunity to learn about innovative practices, explore new ideas, and create environments that maximise the quality of life for those who require/access care and support.
+The conference showcased innovative and forward-looking programmes and approaches from around the world, offering a stimulating forum for the exchange of both practical knowledge and new strategies focused on the provision of high quality care and support.
+Each of the sessions gave delegates the opportunity to learn about innovative practices, explore new ideas, and create environments that maximise the quality of life for those who require/access care and support.

-There will be a series of events leading up to main conference, this will start on the week beginning 4th September 2023.
+There was series of events leading up to main conference, starting on the week beginning 4th September 2023.

-This includes an opportunity which offers a limited number of participants the chance to play a round of Scottish Golf in Troon and to share in an innovative programme to support people living with dementia.
-This will be on Tuesday 5th September 2023.
-Registration for this event has now closed, you can find more information here.
+This included an opportunity which offered a limited number of participants the chance to play a round of Scottish Golf in Troon and to share in an innovative programme to support people living with dementia.
+This took place on Tuesday 5th September 2023.

-We will be ending the week with a Ceilidh on the evening of Friday 8 September.
-Registration for this event has now closed, find out more details here.
+We ended the week with a Ceilidh on the evening of Friday 8 September.

 Human rights, along with issues of diversity, equity, and inclusion, focused on those with the lived experience of care and support and their participation as citizens, as well as those who work in our sector.